LAPAROSCOPIC TREATMENT FOR OVARIAN CYSTS

 Laparoscopic Ovarian Cystectomy

-A surgical removal of cysts on the ovaries through a small keyhole incisions.
-A cyst is a sac of fluid which develops inside the ovaries, which can be either benign or Malignant (cancerous).
+Surgical removal of cysts on the ovaries through a small keyhole incision.
+A cyst is a sack of fluid which develops inside the ovaries, which can be either benign or Malignant (cancerous).
 Typically, a benign ovarian cyst can be removed leaving the ovaries intact, making the natural conception still possible.

-Ovarian cysts has recurrence rate of 35% even after they are surgically removed.
-If the cysts keeps recurring, then the entire ovary is removed by a procedure called Laparoscopic oophorectomy.
-And also if the cyst is malignant, the entire ovary or both ovaries needs to be removed.
+Ovarian cysts have a recurrence rate of 35% even after they are surgically removed.
+If the cysts keep recurring, then the entire ovary is removed by a procedure called Laparoscopic oophorectomy.
+And also if the cyst is malignant, the entire ovary or both ovaries need to be removed.